Our Story

 FOUNDER

-Long time outdoor enthusiast and wildlife advocate.
-BS/MS Industrial Engineering.
-Tennessee Naturalist and federally licensed bird bander involved in bird research projects with local parks and nature sanctuaries.
+John is a long-time outdoor enthusiast and wildlife advocate.
+He has a BS/MS in Industrial Engineering, is a certified Tennessee Naturalist, and is a federally licensed bird bander involved in bird research projects with local parks and nature sanctuaries.
 His passion is birds!

 FOUNDER

-BS geology, soil science; MS plant, soil, environmental sciences.
-Lifelong interest in ecology and work experience including federal agencies (USDA-NRCS, USGS), environmental consulting and reclamation, and self-employment as an ISA certified arborist, certified professional soil scientist, greenhouse design and nursery management provide a strong skill set to approach the technical aspects of our mission.
+Jonathan has a BS in geology and soil science and an MS in plant, soil, and environmental sciences.
+He has a lifelong interest in ecology.
+His work experience includes federal agencies (USDA-NRCS, USGS), environmental consulting and reclamation, self-employment as an ISA certified arborist, professional soil science, greenhouse design, and nursery management.

 PROGRAM COORDINATOR